The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 During CMMS implementation, schedule constant meetings with key stakeholders to ensure their department is being given the attention it needs.

-These check-ins are vital to making sure that there’s always a finger on the CMMS’s pulse.
+These check-ins are vital to ensuring there’s always a finger on the CMMS’s pulse.

 Check-in with the CMMS provider is also important.
 Your account manager can help you stay on track to achieve a successful CMMS implementation.